Complete BJJ Conditioning Guide: Why You Gas Out & How to Fix It Now [2025]

 Understanding Your Energy Systems: The Biology Behind BJJ Performance

-Now that you’ve identified your weak points, let’s understand what’s actually happening in your body during different types of BJJ exertion.
-This isn’t just academic – knowing how these systems work helps you understand why specific training solutions are effective.
+This isn’t just academic – knowing how these systems work will help you understand why the specific training solutions we are going to recommend will be effective.

 The ATP-PC System: Your Explosive Power Source